 North Carolina Central University

-Situated in Durham, North Carolina Central University is the nation’s first public liberal arts institution founded for African Americans.
-It opened its doors in 1910 as the National Religious Training School and Chautauqua.
+North Carolina Central University, situated in Durham, is the nation’s first public Liberal Arts institution founded for African Americans.
+This HBCU opened its doors in 1910 as the National Religious Training School and Chautauqua.

 Hospitality & Tourism Management

 The campus sits on 100-plus acres of verdant sloping hills and its buildings are a mixture of modern forms and modified Georgian structures, several of which are on the National Register of Historic Places.

-A major capital construction effort is in progress, with substantial renovations at all student residence halls and most classroom facilities, plus construction of an additional residence facility and a new School of Education.
+Capital construction projects continue with renovated student residence halls and new & upgraded shools and classroom facilities.
 Current academic and administrative buildings include the McDougald House; William Jones Building; James E. Shepard Memorial Library, named after its founder; Farrison-Newton Communications Building; and C. Ruth Edwards Music Building, among many others.

 There are a wide variety of cultural and educational resources accessible to North Carolina Central students, such as musical organizations and activities, and several theaters performing both classical and contemporary drama.
-They can also take advantage of the approximately 300 public parks, trails, gardens and squares dotted around the Raleigh/Durham area, which is also brimming with its own history, culture, and natural beauty.
+They can also take advantage of the approximately 300 public parks, trails, gardens, and squares dotted around the Raleigh/Durham area, which is also brimming with its own history, culture, and natural beauty.

-ADDRESS: 1801 Fayetteville Street, Durham, NC
+ADDRESS: 1801 Fayetteville Street, Durham, NC MAP